LOYOLA UNIVERSITY CHICAGO

 This course explores the role of communication in conflict resolution.
 Special attention is paid to mediation and other forms of alternative dispute resolution.

-Interdisciplinary Option: Peace Studies
+Interdisciplinary Option: Peace, Justice, and Conflict Studies

 Course equivalencies: X-COMM231/PAX 231